yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 -Use the method from A Method for Early Requirements Triage and selection Utilizing Product Strategies to calculate the points of each requirement.

+1. Based on the prerequisites of the proposed methods, and the limitation of my research, the implementation plan focus on the scoping of the tested project firstly.
+The project should be market-driven and available for one master student research.
+2. Selecting a project as the experimental material to apply the methods which are proposed in selecting papers is the next step.
+3. Using the method from ‘A Method for Early Requirements Triage and selection Utilizing Product Strategies’ to calculate the points of each requirement.
+4. Using the method from ‘Requirements Abstraction Model’ to break down the requirements from the tested project.

 ##Excution:
 ####1.Technique from Requirements Abstraction Model to break down requirements.